Scilly Isles Traditional Sailing Holiday

 Sail to these low-lying islands amid a turquoise sea just off the coast of Cornwall.
 Explore this beautiful archipelago, a place like nowhere else in England and a destination that will leave you longing to return.
 This voyage is perfect those who want a bit of open water sailing with an opportunity for walking exploration and wildlife watching.

-The Isles Of Scilly are situated just 28 miles off Lands End in Cornwall and a world apart from the mainland England.
-And what better way to travel to and explore this Caribbean-esque archipelago than aboard a traditional Brixham trawler with her iconic red sails?
+Join the magnificent Pilgrim of Brixham for a once in a lifetime trip to the beautiful archipelago of The Isles Of Scilly situated just 28 miles off Lands End in Cornwall and a world apart from the mainland England.
+What better way to travel to and explore these Caribbean-esque islands than aboard a traditional Brixham trawler with her iconic red sails?

-Take the opportunity to hop from island to island by boat, experiencing many astonishing natural wonders – puffins, seals, dolphins and a multitude of rare, and migrating birds – or just relax and enjoy life’s simple pleasures; from beach combing, barbecuing on deserted shores, swimming with seals , to watching the sunset and gazing at the stars.
+Take the opportunity to hop from island to island by boat, experiencing many astonishing natural wonders – puffins, seals, dolphins and a multitude of rare and migrating birds – or just relax and enjoy life’s simple pleasures; from beachcombing, barbecuing on deserted shores and swimming with seals, to watching the sunset and gazing at the stars.